ibm-build-lab/watsonx-wxd-setup-and-ingestion/README.md

 #### Customize the config YAML file

 The scripts for setting up Elasticsearch and ingesting your documents can be configured via a YAML config file.
-A sample config is provided in the `configs` folder of the repository.
-Using the `sample_config.yaml` file, create a new config file and populate the values as described below
+A sample config is provided in the `configs` folder of this repository.
+Using the `./configs/sample_config.yaml` file, create a new config file and populate the values as described below

 | Field                                  | Default Value   | Description                                                                                       |